-The Water Payment Assistance Scheme (PAS) can help you if you are having difficulty paying your Hunter Water, Sydney Water or Shoalhaven Water bill.
-This scheme assists people experiencing financial hardship by providing credit to a water account.
+The Water Payment Assistance Scheme (PAS) can help if you're expereincing financial hardship and are having difficulty paying your Hunter Water, Sydney Water or Shoalhaven Water bill.

 Before you seek assistance